sidpalas/devops-directive-website/content/posts/2020/04/password-protected-website/index.md

             gcloud --quiet app deploy
 ```

 The final step in the job is to deploy the site.
-In order to do this we first need to create a service account (https://console.cloud.google.com/iam-admin/serviceaccounts) and grant it the necessary permissions.
+To do this, we first need to create a service account (https://console.cloud.google.com/iam-admin/serviceaccounts) and grant it the necessary permissions.
 Although it seems as though `App Engine Deployer` would be sufficient, it turns out there are actually a few additional permissions involved with deploying the site.
-The screenshot below shows the 5 roles I needed to add to achieve a successful deploy.
+The screenshot below shows the 5 roles I needed to add to achieve a successful deployment.

 {{< img "images/sa-roles.png" >}}